Payday lenders gave Trump millions. Then he helped them cash in on the working poor.

 This story was reported in partnership with Type Investigations, with support from the Puffin Foundation.

-Mike Hodges was still a small fry among payday lenders when Donald Trump visited Hodges’s hometown of Nashville, Tennessee, in 2018.
-Hodges and his wife Tina owned somewhere around 100 stores scattered across the state, giving out small-dollar loans for fees that work out to annual interest rates as high as 450 percent.
+Mike Hodges was still a small fry among payday lenders when Donald Trump visited Hodges’ hometown of Nashville in 2018.
+Hodges and his wife, Tina, owned somewhere around 100 stores scattered across the state, giving out small-dollar loans for fees that work out to annual interest rates as high as 450 percent.
 Their firm, Advance Financial, was puny compared to the chains of 1,000 or more that rose from the industry’s pioneers in the 1990s.
-But the Hodges quickly distinguished themselves as major donors to Trump, shelling out more than a million dollars to his campaign and main super PAC.
+But the Hodges quickly distinguished themselves as major donors to Trump, shelling out more than a million dollars to his campaign and main super-PAC.
 In January 2018, Hodges told a reporter for USA Today that he was among those granted a private audience with Trump when the president showed up in Nashville to give a speech at the Gaylord Opryland.
 The following October, the couple co-sponsored a Nashville appearance by Vice President Mike Pence, where ticket prices ranged between $1,000 and $100,000.

-By then, Mike Hodges had emerged as the industry’s point person with the Trump White House — access he openly boasted about purchasing.
+By then, Mike Hodges had emerged as the industry’s point person with the Trump White House—access he openly boasted about purchasing.

-“Every dollar amount, no matter how small or large it is” is important, Hodges explained two weeks ahead of the Pence fundraiser, according to an audio recording from an industry webinar obtained by the Washington Post.
-Hodges mentioned the chairwoman of the Republican National Committee: “For example, I’ve gone to Ronna McDaniel and said, ‘Ronna, I need help on something.’
+“Every dollar amount, no matter how small or large it is” is important, Hodges said two weeks ahead of the Pence fundraiser, according to an audio recording from an industry webinar obtained by the Washington Post.
+Hodges mentioned the chair of the Republican National Committee: “For example, I’ve gone to Ronna McDaniel and said, ‘Ronna, I need help on something.’
 She’s been able to call over to the White House and say, ‘Hey, we have one of our large givers.
 They need an audience.’”

 America’s payday lenders and others selling exploitative financial products to the working poor have enjoyed a string of victories since Trump took over as president.
 Enforcement actions against the industry by the Consumer Financial Protection Bureau have fallen dramatically, and the country’s top banking regulators appear to be readying a loophole that would let payday lenders operate even in jurisdictions where local governments have banned their product.
 A whistleblower inside the CFPB charged in August 2019 that his bosses had ordered staff economists to rig a study so that it downplayed harm to consumers who repeatedly take out payday loans.

-The biggest losers in this arrangement have been America’s working poor — above all, Blacks and Latinos, who are trapped disproportionately by payday lenders’ exorbitant fees (typically $15 per $100 for a loan due back usually in two weeks).
+The biggest losers in this arrangement have been America’s working poor—above all, Black and Latino workers, who are trapped disproportionately by payday lenders’ exorbitant fees (typically $15 per $100 for a loan due back usually in two weeks).
 The industry foremost sees green, and also operates in white low- and moderate-income communities.
-But a 2017 study by the Center for Responsible Lending showed that predominantly minority communities in Colorado were seven times more likely to have a payday lending store than predominantly white communities.
-A 2012 study by Pew Charitable Trusts found that Blacks were three times as likely as whites to have taken out a payday loan.
+But a 2017 study by the Center for Responsible Lending showed that communities predominantly of people of color in Colorado were seven times more likely to have a payday lending store than predominantly white communities.
+A 2012 study by Pew Charitable Trusts found that Black people were three times as likely as white people to have taken out a payday loan.

-Hodges and his industry colleagues have gone all-in on a president who claims to “love the Hispanics,” be the greatest for Black Americans since Abraham Lincoln, and who has paid essentially no federal income tax for years by manipulating bank loans and the tax system, quite possibly fraudulently.
+Hodges and his industry colleagues have gone all-in on a president who claims to “love the Hispanics” and be the greatest for Black Americans since Abraham Lincoln, and who has paid essentially no federal income tax for years by manipulating bank loans and the tax system, quite possibly fraudulently.
 Even after the coronavirus pandemic hit, the payday moguls could count on Trump.
 Initially, these storefront lenders were barred from participating in the Paycheck Protection Program designed to bail out small businesses.
 Yet after an intense lobbying campaign, the administration apparently shifted course: Records of PPP recipients released in July revealed that dozens of payday lenders and similar businesses received at least $9 billion from the program.
 (Hodges’ company, with more than 500 employees, the threshold for PPP, was not eligible for the program.)
-Presumably, none of these companies will pay triple-digit interest rates on any money they might have to payback under the PPP rules.
+Presumably, none of these companies will pay triple-digit interest rates on any money they might have to pay back under the PPP rules.

 The industry’s biggest win came in July, when the Consumer Financial Protection Bureau announced that payday lenders will not have to verify a borrower’s ability to repay a loan before lending them money.
 The ability-to-repay requirement was hatched (but not quite finalized) during the Obama administration.
-Under that policy, payday lenders would have a choice: do the necessary underwriting to determine a borrower’s ability to pay back a debt, or limit them to no more than six loans per year.
+Under that policy, payday lenders would have a choice: Do the necessary underwriting to determine a borrower’s ability to pay back a debt, or limit them to no more than six loans per year.

 The Trump administration killed the rule before it could take effect, adding to the vulnerability of those hardest hit by the pandemic economy.
 “There is never a good time to enable predatory loans carrying 400 percent interest rates,” says Michael Calhoun, president of the Center for Responsible Lending.
 “But this is the worst possible time.”

-I first encountered Mike Hodges in 2008 while working on a book about how the financial crisis was generating boom times for the country’s payday lenders, check cashers, and other businesses part of what might be called Poverty, Inc. In Las Vegas, he and his wife were attending the 20th annual gathering of the what used to be called the National Check Cashers Association, a group which later expanded to include pawnbrokers, auto title lenders (who charge sky-high rates from borrowers using their cars as loan collateral), and others peddling high-priced services to a struggling, down-market clientele.
+I first encountered Mike Hodges in 2008 while working on a book about how the financial crisis was generating boom times for the country’s payday lenders, check cashers, and other businesses as part of what might be called Poverty, Inc. In Las Vegas, he and his wife were attending the 20th annual gathering of the what used to be called the National Check Cashers Association, a group that later expanded to include pawnbrokers, auto title lenders (who charge sky-high rates from borrowers using their cars as loan collateral), and others peddling high-priced services to a struggling, down-market clientele.
 The organization rebranded itself the Financial Service Centers of America, at once more respectable-sounding and opaque.

 Hodges and his wife stuck out when I spotted them sitting alone at a big round lunch table at the Mandalay Bay Resort and Casino on the first day of the FiSCA conference.
 Like most every other attendee, they were white, but also far younger and more fit than their typical counterparts.
-In a sea of polyester and ill-fitting sportcoats, they were dressed in polos and khakis, looking as if they were attending a stockbroker’s convention.
+In a sea of polyester and ill-fitting sport coats, they were dressed in polos and khakis, looking as if they were attending a stockbroker’s convention.
 Hodges welcomed the chance to share his views on the industry he was breaking his way into.
 While the bigger players then were focused on further national expansion, he wanted to convince the wider public that payday lenders were legitimate, not parasitic.
 “They’ve put much more effort into lobbying and not enough into public relations,” he said of the industry’s old guard.
 So tainted was the term “payday loan,” he added, that he called the transaction “cash advance,” both at his stores and on television ads for Advance Financial.
 “The term ‘payday’ has become the black skull and cross bones of our industry,” he said.
 Still, business was good, not despite the deep recession that had overtaken much of the world in 2008, but because of it: “We’re at record loan volumes,” he boasted then.

 Today, as the Hodges operate storefronts across Tennessee and provide online payday loans in another dozen states, they have expanded their political patronage.
 Hodges contributed more than $150,000 to the Trump campaign in 2016, according to the Federal Election Commission.
-In 2018, Mike and Tina Hodges gave $125,000 each to America First Action, Trump’s main Super PAC, and Hodges himself chipped in another $250,000 in 2019.
-Whereas the Hodges and their employees contributed under $10,000 during the 2014 election cycle, the Hodges and others at Advance Financial gave at least $410,000 in the 2016 cycle and at least another $1,045,000 in the lead up to the 2018 midterm elections, according to the FEC.
+In 2018, Mike and Tina Hodges gave $125,000 each to America First Action, Trump’s main super-PAC, and Hodges himself chipped in another $250,000 in 2019.
+Whereas the Hodges and their employees contributed under $10,000 during the 2014 election cycle, the Hodges and others at Advance Financial gave at least $410,000 in the 2016 cycle and at least another $1,045,000 in the lead-up to the 2018 midterm elections, according to the FEC.
 The vast majority of that money went into Republican campaign coffers, including the campaigns of individual House and Senate Republicans and various Republican campaign committees.
 (Hodges himself donated $125,000 to the RNC in 2019, according to the FEC, and another $60,000 to the National Republican Congressional and Senatorial Committees.)
 The Hodges and their employees had already contributed another $800,000-plus by the time the recording of Hodges boasting of his connections to the Trump White House emerged.

 “It’s hard for me to say this number because if you told me this five years ago, I would have thought you were crazy,” Hodges told the Post.
 “But we’ve donated about $1.25 million to [Trump’s] campaign so far.
 So Tina and I have become, I would say, one of the larger donors to the campaign over the last couple of years.”
 Since then, the Hodges and employees of Advance Financial have made at least another $528,000 in campaign contributions—again, nearly all of it to Republicans.
 Hodges declined to be interviewed for this story, opting instead to send a quote from Hunter S. Thompson: “In a democracy, you have to be a PLAYER.”